Cloud automation is the use of technology that performs tasks with reduced human assistance in order to unite cloud management processes.

 Integrate hybrid clouds

 Hybrid cloud is an IT architecture that incorporates some degree of workload portability, orchestration, and management across 2 or more environments.
-This variety can make it difficult for IT teams to integrate and support both infrastructures consistently.
+This variety can make it difficult for IT teams to integrate and consistently support both cloud infrastructures.
 A flexible automation platform lets you apply the same automation code to existing on-site systems, current cloud resources, and future assets—ensuring consistency and providing a layer of operational integration.

 Datacom transformed its service offerings with automation, streamlining internal operations.
-This provided customers with a flexible platform that can adapt over time and led to 20% higher operational efficiency.
+This provided customers with a flexible platform that can adapt over time in hybrid cloud environments and led to 20% higher operational efficiency.

 Ascend Money built an automated central application development and deployment platform.
 This simplified operations across geographies, increased consistency and scale, and reduced the time it takes to perform tasks by 57%.